simgrid/simgrid/docs/source/Tutorial_Algorithms.rst

 -------------------

 In this section, you will modify the example presented earlier to explore the quality of the proposed algorithm.
-For now, it works and the simulation prints things, but the truth is that we have no idea of whether this is a good algorithm to dispatch tasks to the workers.
+It already works, and the simulation prints things, but the truth is that we have no idea of whether this is a good algorithm to dispatch tasks to the workers.
 This very simple setting raises many interesting questions: